johnfmorton/html-loader-srcset/README.md

 "<img src=\"" + require("./image.jpg") + "\" srcset=\"" + require("./image.jpg") + " 1x, " + require("./image@2x.jpg") + " 2x \">"
 ```

 You can specify which tag-attribute combination should be processed by this loader via the query parameter `attrs`.
 Pass an array or a space-separated list of `<tag>:<attribute>` combinations.
-(Default: `attrs=[img:src, img:srcset]`).
+(Default: `attrs=['img:src', 'img:srcset', 'img:data-src', 'img:data-srcset', 'source:srcset']`).
 The srcset-specific qualifiers such as `100w` or `3x` are supported in any processed attribute.

 If you use `<custom-elements>`, and lots of them make use of a `custom-src` attribute, you don't have to specify each combination `<tag>:<attribute>`: just specify an empty tag like `attrs=:custom-src` and it will match every element.